hyper-drifter/SIMION-Molecular-Trajectory-Simulations/README.md

 (2) Open the "MaxPlanckQuad_v2AR.iob" file to open the workbench.

 (3) Fly'm!
 Try viewing from other perspectives to see the micro/macro-motion of the trajectories.

+The simulation labeled "Mass Scan" is the most updated version as it can simulate molecules of various dipole moments and mass.